aws-cloudformation/rain/README.md

 * **Combined logs for nested stacks with sensible filtering**: When you run `rain log`, you will see a combined stream of logs from the stack you specified along with any nested stack associated with it.
 Rain also filters out uninteresting log messages by default so you just see the errors that require attention.
 You can also use `rain log --chart` to see a Gantt chart that shows you how long each operation took for a given stack.

 * **Build new CloudFormation templates**: `rain build` generates new CloudFormation templates containing skeleton resources that you specify.
 This saves you having to look up which properties are available and which are required vs. optional.
-Build skeleton templates by specifying a resource name like `AWS::S3::Bucket`, or enable the Bedrock Claude model in your account to use generative AI with a command like `rain build -p "A VPC with 2 subnets"`.
+Build skeleton templates by specifying a resource name like `AWS::S3::Bucket`, or enable the Bedrock Claude model in your account to use generative AI with a command like `rain build --prompt "A VPC with 2 subnets"`.
 (Note that Bedrock is not free, and requires some [setup](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html)). **NEW** Use the `rain build --recommend` command to pick from a list of functional templates that will pass typical compliance checks by default.
 These templates are great starting points for infrastructure projects.

 * **Build policy validation files**: The `rain build` command can now send prompts to the Bedrock Cloude3 Haiku and Sonnet models, which can write Open Policy Agent (OPA) Rego files or CloudFormation Guard files, to verify the compliance of your templates